deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *REBECA* (getting really mean)
 >
 > DO YOU WANT HIM TO KILL YOU RIGHT AWAY?
-WE COULD ALL SAVE SOME TIME IF YOU'D SAY.
+WE COULD ALL SAVE SOME TIME IN THAT CASE.

 (beat, we hear *MARJORIE* sobbing)